vboussange/vboussange.github.io/content/publication/mini-batching/index.md

 ---
-title: "Mini-batching ecological data to improve ecosystem models with machine learning"
+title: "A calibration framework to improve mechanistic forecasts with hybrid dynamic models"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here